No matter where you are traveling to, one day is never enough time to enjoy the whole experience.

-Visit the Cathedral of the Incarnation: A must on your trip to Granada in one day.
+Visit the Cathedral of the Incarnation: A must on your trip of one day in Granada

 Once you finish eating, you could do something more relaxing and just go for a walk through the center.
 It will be really hard to miss the cathedral of the Incarnation on your way.

 The cathedral of Granada is on the center of the city and it´s a must while visiting Granada.
 It is designed in baroque and renaissance style, and is one of the most popular attractions in Granada.

 The fee to the entrance is affordable 5€ for adults and 3.5€ for students.
 Visiting one of the largest cathedrals in Europe is a great option on your trip to Granada.

 After a long and busy day, there is no better way to end it than the spanish way, which means party time!
 The locals in Granada, are some of the nicest people you could ever meet and that mixed with some tasty wine and more food, will make you not want to leave the next day!